smartoptics/sosnmp/docs/source/docs/api-reference.rst

 -----------

-SNMP Engine is a central, stateful object used by all SNMP v3 substsems.
+SNMP Engine is a central, stateful object used by all SNMP v3 subsystems.
 Calls to high-level Applications API also consume SNMP Engine object on input.

 .. toctree::